Wisconsin’s Fall Color is Spectacular

-Autumn in Wisconsin is all about the color.
+Autumn in Wisconsin is all about color.
 Whether on back country roads or in leafy urban parks, the beauty that emerges each year is so breathtaking that you’ve got to see it to believe it.
-These 11 vivid fall color driving tours put you and your crew in the front row seat for Mother Nature's annual show.
+These 11 vivid fall color driving tours give you and your crew a front-row seat to Mother Nature's annual show.
 Start with these suggestions and feel free to design your own fall road trip through the state.
 Color-spotting opportunities are waiting for you, your friends and your family around every turn — take a look!

 Insider tip: Our Fall Color Report is your interactive guide to peak colors throughout Wisconsin.
 With 100 fall color reporters providing updates in all 72 counties of the state, no other resource is as comprehensive or timely.